-Located on the northeast side of Fisher’s Peak, Sandoval Ranch offers production and recreation only 20 minutes from Trinidad, Colo.
+Located on the northeast side of Fisher’s Peak, Sandoval Ranch offers production and trophy hunting only 20 minutes from Trinidad, Colo.
 Owned by the same family since 1898, the property includes substantial senior water rights that irrigate up to 300 acres.
 The rangeland is in very good condition because of careful management during drought conditions.
 There is a permitted gravel pit on the ranch.
 This is an outstanding hunting property loaded with deer, and 180”+ bucks are regularly harvested here.
 There are also good populations of elk, antelope, bears, and turkeys.

 - Average Annual Rainfall: 17 inches

 - Average Winter High Temperatures: Upper 40s to low 50s

 - Days of Sunshine per year: 300+

 Sandoval Ranch lies in Colorado GMU 140, which is known as one of the best trophy big game units in the state.
 Elk, mule deer, bear, pronghorn, mountain lion, turkeys, and the occasional whitetail deer inhibit the ranch.
 This is simply an outstanding mule deer hunting ranch.
 Many 180”+ Boone and Crockett bucks have been harvested here over the years.
 The deer habitat is ideal, with lots of rougher mesas and buttes, plenty of pinon/cedar/ponderosa country along with pockets of irrigated meadows.

 There are also some great antelope bucks on this property.
 While the elk come and go on the property, bears and turkeys are abundant.